vscode-debug-specs/vscode-debug-specs.github.io/README.md

 main site: [https://74th.github.io/vscode-debug-specs/](https://74th.github.io/vscode-debug-specs/)

-All codes are under MIT License.

-If you publish all pages, please contact site@j74th.com or twitter:@74th.
-If you use a part of the site, you can use under MIT License.
+If you use a part of the site, you can use as [Public Domain](https://en.wikipedia.org/wiki/Public_domain).

+I you publish all pages, please contact site@j74th.com or twitter:@74th.